alessbell/aless.co/content/blog/working-at-the-edge/index.md

 ---
-title: Working at the edge
+title: Working at the Edge
 date: '2019-02-18T19:09:59.546Z'
-spoiler: Rust and other things
+spoiler: Rust and Other Things
 ---

 At the beginning of January, I found out that I'll be attending the Recurse Center in April for a one week "mini" batch.
 I can't remember exactly when I first heard about RC, but it was years ago and I'm convinced it was through Julia Evans' [excellent blog](https://jvns.ca/).